INTRODUCTION

 Terms of use

-No original text or images from this website may be copied, reproduced, republished, posted, transmitted, or distributed in any way.
-You may download this material for your personal use only.
-Use of the material for any other purpose without my express written permission will be regarded as a violation of copyright.
-All text or images presented by permission are property of their respective owners and may also be protected by copyright laws.
+No exclusive contents from this website may be copied, reproduced, republished, posted, transmitted, or distributed in any way.
+Use of the material for any other purpose except personal use without my express written permission will be regarded as a violation of copyright.
+Non-exclusive contents that are not considered public domain are property of their respective owners and may also be protected by copyright laws.
+In this website non-exclusive contents are always used with credit to the source (and almost always under permission) for research purposes only.

 This website may provide links to other World Wide Web sites or resources.
 Because this website has no control over such sites and resources, it is not responsible for the availability of such external sites or resources, and does not endorse and is not responsible or liable for any content, advertising, products, or other materials on or available from such sites or resources.
 This website shall not be responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by or in connection with use of or reliance on any such content, goods or services available on or through any such site or resource